 - Their email address

 - Where they are from

 And that’s not all.
-With a live chat support tool like ProProfs, you can even see what the visitor is going to type.
-That means your operators get more insights on what the customer might ask or say next, giving your operators the perfect amount of time to come up with the best possible answer.
+With a live chat support tool like ProProfs, you can even see what a visitor may type.
+That means your operators can predict what the customer may ask or say next.
+This way you give operators the perfect amount of time to come up with the best possible answer.